Create an app to get data using the managed streaming ingestion client

 PrintResultAsValueList(result);

-The first time you run the application the results are as follows:
+The first time you run the application, you see the following results:

 Number of rows in MyStormEvents